haveno-dex/haveno-docs/docs/the-project/payment_methods/Satispay.md

 #### Are there any limits for me to be aware of when using my Satispay account?

 Account limits are individually set.
-If you want to trade increased amounts you will need to contact Satispay support to increase your limits: https://support.satispay.com/en/articles/increase-maximum-budget
+If you want to trade increased amounts you will need to contact Satispay support to increase your limits: [Support Satispay increase-maximum-budget](https://support.satispay.com/en/articles/increase-maximum-budget)

 #### Are there any fees for me to be aware of when using my Satispay account?

 It is free for personal use to send and receive payments.
-For more info see: https://satispay.com/en-it/pricing/
+For more info see: [Satispay Pricing](https://satispay.com/en-it/pricing/)

 #### How does dispute resolution when trading with Satispay?